Eradicate Victim Mentality in Your Daughters

 - • You don’t get bored because you’re so busy making drama.

-- • You don’t have to feel angry because you’re too busy feeling sad.
+- • Don’t feel angry because you’re too busy feeling sad.

 - • You have stories to share about the things that have happened to you, making you seem like a more exciting person.